GSA-TTS/identity-dev-docs/_pages/security-events.md

 ## Getting started

-login.gov allows partners and Relying Parties (RPs) to notify us of various security-related events through our API.
+Login.gov allows partners and Relying Parties (RPs) to notify us of various security-related events through our API.

 ### Auto-discovery

-login.gov provides a JSON endpoint for OpenID Connect auto-discovery at `/.well-known/risc-configuration`.
+Login.gov provides a JSON endpoint for OpenID Connect auto-discovery at `/.well-known/risc-configuration`.
 In our agency integration environment, this is available at <https://idp.int.identitysandbox.gov/.well-known/risc-configuration>

 ## Supported Events

-login.gov custom events, based on the [OpenID RISC Event Types][openid-risc-events], but not specific ones from that list at this time.
+Login.gov custom events, based on the [OpenID RISC Event Types][openid-risc-events], but not specific ones from that list at this time.

 ### Authorization Fraud Detected

-RPs should submit this event when they believe a user's credentials have been compromised, that somebody who is not the user was able to sign in to a user's account. login.gov may force the reset of user's password when we receive this event.
+RPs should submit this event when they believe a user's credentials have been compromised, that somebody who is not the user was able to sign in to a user's account.
+Login.gov may force the reset of user's password when we receive this event.

 The **event_type** for this is: